brakit-ai/brakit/docs/design/safety.md

 If you suspect brakit is affecting your app's behavior:

 1. **Quick disable:** Set `BRAKIT_DISABLE=true` in your environment
-2. **Check terminal:** If the circuit breaker tripped, you'll see `brakit: too many errors, disabling for this session.`
+2. **Check terminal:** If the circuit breaker tripped, you'll see a warning in the console.
+It will self-recover after 5 minutes, or you can restart your dev server.
 3. **Report it:** Open an issue at https://github.com/brakit-ai/brakit/issues with the error output.
 This is a bug — brakit should never interfere.